hachyderm/community/community.hachyderm.io/content/en/docs/account-types/influencer-accounts.md

 weight: 40
 ---

-In short, we welcome all influencers and have an open door policy to any large influencer account who would like to make Hachyderm a home.
+In short, we welcome all influencers and have an open door policy for any large influencer account who would like to make Hachyderm a home.

 ## Overview

 - We welcome influencer accounts
-- If you have a following of more than 10k on any platform, please reach out to us at [admin@hachyderm.io](mailto:admin@hachyderm.io) before announcing your account to your followers.
+- If you have a following of more than 10K on any platform, please reach out to us at [admin@hachyderm.io](mailto:admin@hachyderm.io) before announcing your account to your followers.
 - You may want to [verify with Hachyderm](../application/), depending on your content.